Ever wake up with lower back pain and wonder if your sleep position is making it worse?

 - Pressure builds in the lower back

-That’s why sleep position is one of the most overlooked causes of back discomfort.
+That’s why sleep posture is one of the most overlooked causes of back pain.

 - Unsupportive mattress